So you recently filed for bankruptcy or had a foreclosure, and now you want to buy a home.

-If you qualify for the back to work loan program, you can get a mortgage loan just 12 months after a bankruptcy, foreclosure, or short sale.
+With the FHA Back to Work Program you can get a mortgage loan just 12 months after a bankruptcy, foreclosure, or short sale.

-The FHA back to work program was created by HUD to help consumers buy a home who had an unforeseen financial hardship but have since got back on their feet.
+HUD created the FHA back to work program to help consumers buy a home who had an unforeseen financial hardship but have since got back on their feet.

 - Loss of income (25%+ reduction in household income)